chris-schmitz/empty-string-test/Readme.md

+# The process

+_The only file that you should modify_ is the `solution.js` file.

+As you modify the file, you can run the command `npm test` to run the test data through your solution.

+The terminal output should match the text in the `solution-output.txt` file.

 # The test

 This is the text from the coding challenge verbatim.
 I didn't add any additional formatting to make it easier to read, didn't rewrite anything to make the question more clear.